rreece/rreece.github.io/outline-of-philosophy/glossary-of-philosophy-for-scientists.md

 ### Modality

 -   Ryan's def: a condition which can be in one of many modes.
--   related to combinatorics and reference classes.
+-   related to combinatorics, indexical information, and reference classes.
 -   Modal logic - a form of logic which distinguishes between (logically) "necessary truths" and "contingent truths"

 ### Normativity